Toggle: English / Spanish

 Exams and Tests

-The doctor or nurse will examine you.
+The health care provider will examine you.
 In men, the exam will include the abdomen, bladder area, penis, and scrotum.
 The physical exam may show:

 A digital rectal exam will also be performed.